alpdk/Adaptive_RL_AI_assistant/src/rl_algorithms/README.md

 At this directory should be placed RL Algorithm, that will be used in training and should implement *AlgorithmsTemplate* class.

-## Variables and function that should be determined
+## Variables and function that should be determined and implemented

 ***Variables:***